jhsu802701/rails_from_scratch_rails5/09-03-user_sign_up.md

 # Unit 9
-## Chapter 2: New Users
+## Chapter 3: User Sign Up

 In this chapter, you will provide the general public the ability to sign up for a user account.

 ### New Branch
-Enter the command "git checkout -b 09-02-new_user".
+Enter the command "git checkout -b 09-02-user_sign_up".

 ### Integration Test
 * Enter the command "rails generate integration_test users_signup".